01 of 12

-Continue in exactly the same manner through the ribbing and leg portion of your pattern, or, if you're following along the practice sock, knit until you're nice and comfortable with the procedure (mine are about 2 inches long).Continue to 8 of 12 below.
+Continue in the same manner through the ribbing and leg portion of your pattern, or, if you're following along the practice sock, knit until you're nice and comfortable with the procedure (mine are about two inches long).Continue to 8 of 12 below.

 08 of 12